What It Is Made Of: Discernment and Choice

 The Anatomy of a Free Choice

-A reflection on how decisions arise, distinguishing between conditioned, automatic choosing and the mysterious moment of free discernment that occurs beyond the mind's own offerings.
+A reflection on how decisions arise, distinguishing between conditioned, automatic choosing and the free choice that seems to come from beyond the mind.

 dialogue

-A question about whether discernment is a quality of consciousness, and how genuine choice can arise when there is no separate self to choose.
+A question about whether discernment is a quality of consciousness, and how free choice can arise when there is no separate self to choose.

 Ethics Before the Mind